shenhavlab/PACT_fMRI_public/README.md

-# PACT_fMRI_public
+fMRI and behavioral analysis scripts for Ritz & Shenhav (in press) 'Orthogonal neural encoding of targets and distractors supports multivariate cognitive control'.

- fMRI and behavioral analysis scripts for Ritz & Shenhav (in press) 'Orthogonal neural encoding of targets and distractors supports multivariate cognitive control'
+Includes code for Ecoding Geometry Analysis (EGA) and related multivariate functional connectivity.

 ## 0_behavior